umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 The first thing to do is set up a Google API.
 To do this you need to go to https://console.developers.google.com/, then log in with your Google account.

-First thing to do is to add a new API, you may have some already if you are using Firebase or any other Google product, but just click the + at the top:
+the first thing to do is to add a new API, you may have some already if you are using Firebase or any other Google product, but just click the + at the top:

 ![Add new API](images/addNewApi.png)